Introduction

 How does the Delaware Life Retirement Stages Fixed Indexed Annuity policy work?

-Any annuitant (maximum age at the time of policy issue: 85) can purchase the Delaware Life Retirement Stages Fixed Indexed Annuity with a minimum initial purchase amount of $25,000, and in return, he will earn market index returns (calculated through a formula that we will discuss shortly), credited as per the chosen crediting period.
-Apart from the regular crediting period, there are various events that may trigger earnings credit: On free withdrawals, for a long-term care event or terminal illness or injury event, or when a death benefit is payable.
+An annuitant (maximum age at the time of policy issue: 85) can purchase the Delaware Life Retirement Stages Fixed Indexed Annuity with a minimum initial purchase amount of $25,000, and in return, they will earn market index returns (calculated through a formula that we will discuss shortly), credited as per the chosen crediting period.
+Apart from the regular crediting period, various events may trigger earnings credit, including free withdrawals, long-term care events, terminal illness or injury events, or when a death benefit is payable.

-The Delaware Life Retirement Stages Fixed Indexed Annuity offers the annuitant to choose from one or more of the five indexes (S&P 500 Index, S&P 500 Dynamic Intraday TCA Index, Goldman Sachs Canopy Index, First Trust Capital Strength Barclays 10% Index, and Franklin SG Select Index) to determine their earnings crediting formula.
+The Delaware Life Retirement Stages Fixed Indexed Annuity offers the annuitant the choice of one or more of the six indexes (S&P 500 Index, S&P 500 Dynamic Intraday TCA Index, Goldman Sachs Canopy Index, First Trust Capital Strength Barclays 10% Index, Franklin SG Select Index, and Nasdaq 100 Intraday Elite 15% Index) to determine their earnings crediting formula.
 The S&P 500 index has 3 crediting strategies, and the other four indexes have one strategy each.
 The plan also offers a fixed-rate guaranteed interest strategy to choose from, making a total of 8 strategy options.
 We will discuss each available index briefly:

 2. S&P 500 Dynamic Intraday TCA Index